gemini64/a1-llm/worklog.md

 **Issues:** To extract and iterate over the transformed text, we are currently asking the model to use specific delimiters to enclose its final response (this is non-optional as the response also contains all the model's reasoning steps).

-The code that parses the model's response uses basic ReGEX expression to extract the tranformed text.
-This means that depending on how closely the model is able to follow the instructios given, the whole iteration process may fail or succeed.
+The code that parses the model's response uses basic ReGEX expressions to extract the tranformed text.

+This means that depending on how closely the model is able to follow the instructions given, the whole iteration process may fail or succeed.

 #### Observations
 - This approach is not specific to the structure or content of the inventory used.